-In 1998, it seemed that there was more to Beck than his slacker rapping pounding hit “Loser”.
-In 1996, Beck released his supreme second official studio album, Odelay, which many consider his best album, launching him into being one of the best musicians of our generation.
+In 1998, it seemed that there was more to Beck than his “slacker” rapping pounding Generation X anthem “Loser.”
+In 1996, Beck released his supreme second official studio album, Odelay, which many consider his best album, launching him into being one of the greatest artists from the 1990s.
 Like Beck’s previous album, Mellow Gold (1994), it was an album of versatility.
 It blended various genres such as folk, psychedelia, hip-hop, noise rock, and electronic rock.
-Set apart from this, in 1998, Beck released Mutations.
-It was the third official studio album that showcased a more folksy and bluesy side of Beck, like in his early days.
+Set apart from this, to follow-up his magnum opus, Beck released Mutations—an album that showcased a more folksy and bluesy side to Beck, which was established in his early days.
 In other words, it was a return to Beck’s true artistry.
 In 1998, the public knew Beck for his obscured witty lyrics and eclectic style, featured in his first two official albums.
 Other than that, what he did on albums like One Foot in the Grave and Stereopathetic Soulmanure in 1994, which showcased this sort of style in a more widened lo-fi production style, was ignored commercially.

 After two years of tireless touring, Beck went back into the studio to record a new album.
 According to Beck, in the VH1 special, Behind the Music, he was going through an acoustic period and wanted to record a no sample-mixed album that was straightforward with some traditional songs.
 He hired no other than Radiohead producer, Nigel Godrich.
 In two weeks, they recorded some space-age folk tunes, establishing Beck as an innovative artist.
 He would name this album Mutations—transformation from its predecessor.
 The album wasn’t supposed to be released as an official album due to the change in style from its previous one.
 Beck meant to release the album independently, but when his label, Geffen, heard it, they allegedly swiftly released it.
 And besides, Nigel Godrich is too good to produce an independent record.